edkashinsky/reaper-reableton-scripts/README.md

 3. Add to this custom script MultiZoom shortcut hotkey
 4. Have fun!

+#### ek_Move cursor or selected MIDI notes left by grid

+If any note is selected, this script moves it to left by grid size.
+And move cursor by grid in other case

+#### ek_Move cursor or selected MIDI notes right by grid

+If any note is selected, this script moves it to right by grid size.
+And move cursor by grid in other case

 #### ek_Move cursor or selected items left by grid

 If any item is selected, this script moves it to left by grid size.
 And moves cursor by grid in other case

-#### ek_Toggle monitoring fx plugin
+#### ek_Move cursor or selected items left by pixel

+If any item is selected, this script moves to left it by pixel.
+And moves cursor by pixel in other case

+#### ek_Move cursor or selected items right by grid

+If any item is selected, this script moves it to right by grid size.
+And moves cursor by grid in other case

+#### ek_Move cursor or selected items right by pixel

+If any item is selected, this script moves it to right by pixel.
+And moves cursor by pixel in other case

+#### ek_Select next non-tiny track

+This script helps to navigate by tracks and shown envelopes by hotkeys.

+I usually attach this script to down arrow and it goes down throw project and select next track/envelope lane if it visible

+#### ek_Select prev non-tiny track

-This script helps to watching for monitoring plugins (Realphones, Reference 4 and etc).
-You can see state of enabling plugin by state of button on your toolbar.
+This script helps to navigate by tracks and shown envelopes by hotkeys.

-For installation just add this script on toolbar and set "ek_Global Startup Functions" as global startup action via SWS.

-If you want to change Realphones for another plugin, please put in "ek_Headphones monitoring functions"

-#### ek_Toggle random color for selected items or tracks

-It changes color for items or tracks depending on focus
+I usually attach this script to up arrow and it goes up throw project and select previous track/envelope lane if it visible

+#### ek_Smart horizontal zoom in

+This script helps live with Project Limit option is on.
+It makes zoom available to places behind limits

+#### ek_Smart horizontal zoom out

+This script helps live with Project Limit option is on.
+It makes zoom available to places behind limits

+#### ek_Toggle MIDI Editor window in arrange

+It remember MIDI Editor button for toggling docker window in arrange view

-#### ek_Toggle last under docker window
+For correct work please install ek_Toggle last under docker window

-This script helps to join several windows (on one docker region as usual) to one shortcut for toggling view.
-It remembers last opened window and toggle it.

 #### ek_Toggle MIDI Editor window

 It remember MIDI Editor button for toggling docker window in MIDI Editor section

-For correct work please install ek_Toggle last under docker window

-#### ek_Toggle MIDI Editor window in arrange

-It remember MIDI Editor button for toggling docker window in arrange view

 For correct work please install ek_Toggle last under docker window